 Remember, mortgage rates set new records more than once in the past few months.
 And they’re set to stay low all year.

-As always, the trick is to shop around for a lender offering the best refinance rates for your situation.Verify your new rate (Nov 25th, 2020)
+As always, the trick is to shop around for a lender offering the best refinance rates for your situation.Show me today's rates (Nov 26th, 2021)